kwant-project/kwant/doc/source/tutorial/tutorial1.rst

 with a hard wall confinement :math:`V(y)` in y-direction.

-In order to use kwant, we need to import it:
+In order to use Kwant, we need to import it:

 .. literalinclude:: quantum_wire.py
     :start-after: #HIDDEN_BEGIN_dwhx
     :end-before: #HIDDEN_END_dwhx

-Enabling kwant is as easy as this [#]_ !
+Enabling Kwant is as easy as this [#]_ !

 The first step is now the definition of the system with scattering region and leads.
 For this we make use of the `~kwant.builder.Builder` type that allows to